corbosman/laravel-passport-claims/readme.md

 $ composer require corbosman/laravel-passport-claims
 ```

-To collect all the claims, this package sends the access token through a pipeline of classes.
+To collect all the claims, this package sends the AccessToken class through a pipeline of classes, similar to how laravel middleware works.
 Each class adds a claim to the token.
 For each claim that you want to add, you need to create a class like the example below.
-Because the AccessToken is sent through the pipeline, you have access to methods on the AccessToken class.
-This is useful if you want to derive information from the token.
-For instance, look up user data based on the token user identifier.
+You can of course add multiple claims in a single class as well.

 ```php
 <?php